shivam1617/PowerBI-Dashboards/README.md

 # PowerBI-Dashboards
-These are HR PowerBI Dashboards to get insights about the employees.
+ HR insights with interactive PowerBI Dashboards to boost employee engagement, diversity and inclusion and tackle attrition.
+Data-driven decisions for success!